Eggnog Pancakes With Sausage

 Eggnog Syrup

-Grab a saucepan, combine the eggnog and the Maple syrup.
-Heat over medium heat, stirring constantly, let it simmer until the volume condenses about 25%.
+Grab a saucepan and combine the eggnog and maple syrup.
+Heat over medium heat, stirring constantly, and let it simmer until the volume has condensed by about 25%.
 This is called “cooking it down.”

 Once it cooks down (about 45 minutes), remove the pan from the stove and stir in the butter.